Divyansh-Prakhar/Divyansh-Prakhar/README.md

 <h2 align="left">👋 Hi, I'm Divyansh Prakhar</h2>

 <p align="left">
 I am a B.Tech Computer Science Engineering student from Bennett University, Greater Noida, graduating in 2027.
-With a strong interest in both software development and AI, I am actively building my skills as a Full Stack Developer and exploring the field of Machine Learning.
+With a strong interest in both software development and AI, I am actively building my skills as a Backend developer and exploring the field of Machine Learning.
 I enjoy combining creativity with technology to develop meaningful and user-friendly applications.
 </p>

 ---